-Sustainable procurement is the adoption and integration of Corporate Social Responsibility (CSR) principles into your procurement processes and decisions while also ensuring, they meet the requirements of your company and its stakeholders.
+Sustainable procurement is the integration of Corporate Social Responsibility (CSR) principles into your company’s procurement processes and decisions while ensuring they still meet the requirements of your stakeholders.

-Sustainable Procurement integrates requirements, specifications and criteria that are compatible with the protection of the environment and the society.
-It is not simply about not using child labor or illegal chemicals that can damage the environment and peoples’ health.
+Sustainable procurement integrates specifications, requirements and criteria that are compatible with the protection of the environment and society as a whole.
+It encompasses many issues beyond, for example, child labor or the use of harmful chemicals that can affect people or the environment.

-Policies and strategies for sustainable procurement developed by companies are based on the need to future proof themselves primarily around scarcity in supply and ability to cope with the demand of emerging markets, pressures brought upon by cost and ability to reduce this through reductions in energy consumption and waste reduction.
-Also the need to protect brand reputation, taking sustainability in procurement seriously demands risk management and addressing of weakness areas that could bring about scandals and bad publicity.
-Lastly, differentiation of their brand with the view of procuring sustainably for creation of opportunities that entail developing services & products that are more innovative and sustainable that are also relevant to their markets and customers.
+Policies and strategies for sustainable procurement are based on the need to future-proof themselves primarily around scarcity in supply, the ability to cope with the demand of emerging markets, pressures brought upon by cost and the ability to reduce cost through reductions in energy consumption and waste.